Ottawa Home Builder Ratings

 One method of assessing builder reputation is to search online for builder reviews and ratings, but few sites have much local Ottawa information, and for those that do, the content is generally unreliable.

-Rather than reviews and ratings being based on objective data, they appear instead to consist primarily of subjective opinions, cautionary tales and angry invective.
+Rather than reviews and ratings being based on objective information, they appear instead to consist primarily of subjective opinions, cautionary tales and angry invective.
 Evidently people are far more likely to register complaints than they are compliments, and websites that collect anonymous and unverified reviews and then calculate ratings are willing to do so based entirely on this skewed and tiny sample, making their results inaccurate and unreliable.

 We Fixed It!